Kopel Gurwin: Wall hangings

 With the completion of his studies at Bezalel Kopel moved to Tel Aviv and was hired by Shmuel Grundman's graphics and design studio.
 Grundman took him to Europe with him to design and supervise the construction of Israeli exhibition pavilions.
 During his time at Grundman's he discovered the fibrous felt from which he produced most of his wall hangings.
 At the 1964 Levant Fair exhibition he used felt stuck onto wooden panels for the first time.

 The first felt wall hanging that Kopel produced was intended for the American Cultural Centre in Jerusalem and its theme was the United States Declaration of Independence.
 The wall hanging, which measured 2.85 X 1.85 meters, was stuck on a wooden panel.
 Kopel ordered rolls of felt from France and began work on wall hangings based on bible stories.
 He used a needle, hand sewing small even stitches with black embroidery thread which framed and highlighted every detail in the work, as well as using appliqué.
 Each wall hanging was constructed of three elements: the main motif/ story, the decoration (ornamentation) and the Hebrew text which usually framed the work.
 The lettering was designed in a square font contrary to the accepted biblical calligraphy.

 The interior designer, Alufa Koljer-Elem, introduced him to Ruth Dayan who managed the shop Maskit and initiated the establishment of the Maskit 6 gallery.
-On the 10th September 1967 he opened his first solo exhibition at the Maskit 6 gallery, in which 12 wall hangings were displayed.
+On 10 September 1967 he opened his first solo exhibition at the Maskit 6 gallery, in which 12 wall hangings were displayed.